peterwei425/Resume-Fraud-Detection/README.md

 As for this project, our group wanted to spot keyword stuffing by detecting and highlighting any hidden words existed in resumes.

 In addition, I created a resume scoring system to mimic the algorithm of ATS.
 The code can be found [here](https://github.com/peterwei425/Resume-Fraud-Detection/blob/master/Resume_Scoring_System.ipynb).
-The subset of the data, which contains 78 resume samples can be found [here](https://github.com/peterwei425/Resume-Fraud-Detection/blob/master/resume_samples.zip).
+The subset of the data, which contains 78 resume samples can be downloaded [here](https://github.com/peterwei425/Resume-Fraud-Detection/blob/master/resume_samples.zip).

 Team: [Boyang Wei](https://www.linkedin.com/in/boyang-wei/), [Yuankun Huang](https://www.linkedin.com/in/yuankun-tyler-huang-94114b127/), [Elizabeth Zhu](https://www.linkedin.com/in/elizabethyizhu/), [Lin Xu](https://www.linkedin.com/in/lin-xu-8182ab15a/), [Yili Yu](https://www.linkedin.com/in/yili-yu-173b62179/), [Leo Xiong](https://www.linkedin.com/in/chuchen-leo-xiong/)